-Wilmington College is a member of the National Collegiate Athletic Association (NCAA), the Central Atlantic Collegiate Conference (CACC), and the Eastern Collegiate Athletic Conference (ECAC).
-The College fields intercollegiate basketball, baseball, soccer, golf, and cross-country for men; and basketball, softball, volleyball, soccer, lacrosse, cheerleading, and cross-country for women.
+Wilmington University is a member of the National Collegiate Athletic Association (NCAA) and the Central Atlantic Collegiate Conference (CACC).
+The University fields intercollegiate basketball, baseball, soccer, golf, and crosscountry for men; and basketball, softball, volleyball, soccer, lacrosse, cheerleading, and cross-country for women.
 The Director of Athletics is responsible for the sports program.